 - Do you offer special fares?

-Finally: wear a dark or black shirt if you don’t go on a “doors off” helicopter tour and bring a polarizing filter if you have one.
-Light clothes will reflect back from the windows into your camera and these are some pictures that you don’t want to be in yourself.
+Finally: wear a dark or black shirt if you don’t go on a “doors off” helicopter tour, and bring a polarizing filter if you have one.
+Reflections of light clothes will reflect back from the windows into your camera and these are some pictures that you don’t want to be in yourself.

 Helicopter tour Video

-To show you what to expect during a helicopter tour we show you the video that youtube user bship5225 recorded 2011.
-It shows a “doors off” helicopter tour over the Kilauea volcano and some waterfalls.
+To show you what to expect during a helicopter tour we show you the video that youtube user bship5225, recorded in 2011.
+It shows footage shot during a “doors off” helicopter tour over the Kilauea volcano, as well as a few waterfalls.